Venkata09/SparkPractice/Interview_prep.md

 # How did I use the bucket-by in order to avoid the Spark Shuffle.
 Query Tuning & Performance.

 # Dynamic Resource Allocation - How we implemented in PROD environment.

+# How the CACHE & PERSIST will be used or applied in the SPARK.